Kashgar: Dungan Revolt

-The Dungan Revolt (1862–1877) involved insurrection among various Muslim ethnic groups.
+The Dungan Revolt (1862–1877) involved insurrection among various Muslim ethnic groups and resulted in the Dzungar genocide.
 It broke out in 1862 in Gansu then spread rapidly to Dzungaria and through the line of towns in the Tarim Basin.

 Dungan troops based in Yarkand rose and in August 1864 massacred some seven thousand Chinese and their Manchu commander.
 The inhabitants of Kashgar, rising in their turn against their masters, invoked the aid of Sadik Beg, a Kyrgyz chief, who was reinforced by Buzurg Khan, the heir of Jahanghir Khoja, and his general Yakub Beg.
 The latter men were dispatched at Sadik's request by the ruler of Khokand to raise what troops they could to aid his Muslim friends in Kashgar.

 Sadik Beg soon repented of having asked for a Khoja, and eventually marched against Kashgar, which by this time had succumbed to Buzurg Khan and Yakub Beg, but was defeated and driven back to Khokand.
 Buzurg Khan delivered himself up to indolence and debauchery, but Yakub Beg, with singular energy and perseverance, seized control of Kashgar, Yangihissar, Yarkand, and four other towns, Buzurg Khan proving himself totally unfit for the post of ruler.
 Yakub Beg subsequently proclaimed himself emir of Yettishar (lit. 'the Seven Cities').

 With the overthrow of Chinese rule in 1865 by Yakub Beg, the manufacturing industries of Kashgar supposedly declined.

 Yakub Beg entered into relations with the British and Russian Empires, and signed respective treaties with each.
 However, he failed to receive meaningful assistance from the two great powers when he was in need of their support against the Qing.

 Kashgar and the other cities of the Tarim Basin remained under Yakub Beg's rule until May 1877, when he died in Korla.
 Thereafter Kashgaria was reconquered by the forces of the Qing general Zuo Zongtang during the Qing reconquest of Xinjiang.